histoire-dev/histoire/docs/guide/svelte3/docs.md

 # Welcome

-This is a demo book using Svelte 3.
+This is a demo book using Svelte.

 ---